Norton Common Burial Ground

 Using this land for public use, a militia training field, and burying place caused numerous problems, for in 1802 it was noted "the four-footed beasts that were turned loose upon the common trampled upon the green sod that covered the loved of earth, (un)till the exact resting place of many was obliterated."

-In 1825, the town of Norton voted to appropriate money for fencing to establish boundaries of the burial ground.
-Since that time, the common has been used for that purpose.
+In 1825, the town of Norton voted to appropriate money for fencing

-Erected 2008 by Norton Historical Commission
+Erected 2008 by Norton Historical Commission.

 Location.
 41° 57.419′ N, 71° 12.476′ W. Marker is in Norton, Massachusetts, in Bristol County.
 Marker is on Olympia Street, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Norton MA 02766, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Stony Brook (approx. 1.1 miles away); Site of First Church in Norton (approx. 1.3 miles away); Angell Park (approx. 3.4 miles away); LaSalette Seminary (approx. 3˝ miles away); Major Thomas J. Deegan Memorial Bridge (approx. 3˝ miles away); Everett Southworth Horton (approx. 3˝ miles away); Solomon Family Burial Ground (approx. 3˝ miles away); Veterans Memorial Common (approx. 3.9 miles away).
 Touch for a list and map of all markers in Norton.